 Another structure is Phuoc Lam Pagoda located in Cam Ha Ward, Hoi An Town, of Quang Nam Province.
 It is considered as part of the Buddhism sect, belonging to a Buddhist monk named Lam Te-Chuc Thanh.
 The structure is built in an Asian architectural style which consists of 3 chambers, 2 lean Los, and 2 bell towers.
 Phuoc Lam Pagoda is an architectural marvel in Vietnam that served as a training center for Buddhist monks before the war.

 These monuments are part of Hue City in Central Vietnam, founded by Gia Long, located in Thua Thien Hue Provinces.
 The city is surrounded by the essence of running the Perfume River and Ngu Binh mountains which gives the natural setting of the site.
-It is considered a remarkable example of the planning and construction of a capital city which includes many royal palaces, fortresses, and Hue Citadel in the center.
+It is considered a remarkable example of the planning and construction of a capital city that includes many royal palaces, fortresses, and Hue Citadel in the center.

 Also known as Thien Mu Pagoda located on Ha Khe Hill, to the left of Perfume River.
 It is also the part of Hue City Monuments that was built in 1601 under the Nguyen Hoang Lord reign.
 The shape of the structure is octagonal, made of bricks, and each floor adores one Buddha as a part of Vietnam Buddhism.
 This structure including the pagodas is known to be the biggest construction in history.

 Located on the Chau Chu mountain, built by the Khai Dinh.
 It took 11 years to build this structure (1920-1931) and is a blend of Eastern and Western architecture.
 It is a home of an imperial audience court with intricately designed glass and porcelain decoration on walls and ceilings.
 The structure is called to be Gothic from the outside and colorful mosaic from the inside.